Happy Birthday, Elinor Wylie!

 Last night, Greenwich Village Society for Historic Preservation, alongside the Neighborhood Preservation Center and Village Alliance, celebrated Jane Jacobs by hosting a trivia night about her life, work, and accomplishments.

 On this day in 1936, David Kenneth Ritz “Dave” Van Ronk was born.
-Van Ronk was a highly influential figure in the American folk music revival and Greenwich Village music scene … Continued
+Van Ronk was a highly influential figure in the American folk music revival and Greenwich Village music scene of the 1960’s.
+He even earned the nickname the “Mayor of MacDougal Street”.

 Beside the Jefferson Market Library and behind the wrought iron fence between 6th and Greenwich Avenues and 10th Street lies the Jefferson Market Garden.
-You probably pass by it all … Continued
+You probably pass by it all the time, and maybe you’ve been inside, but the story of this stretch of green space next to the library is quite fascinating.

 On May 11, 1936, the old Tredwell house on 4th Street opened as the Merchant’s House Museum.